incrediblesound/weirdo/README.md

 sys.out[ output ]                    // print output
 ~                                    // end loop block
 ```
 The previous example shows how a tilde block with keyword "loop" can be used to conditionally loop over a block of code.
 The other use of a tilde block is to set up an event listener.
-Currently this usage is in development and only has one set implementation: the http server.
+Currently this feature has two distinct use cases: the http server and module events.
 [Here is a full example](https://github.com/incrediblesound/weirdo/tree/master/example/one) of an http server that parses post data and render templates with [mustache](https://github.com/janl/mustache.js).
-The tilde block event listener looks like this:
+The tilde block event listener for the http server looks like this:
 ```code
 ~on[ sys.server.receive ]